typesafehub/sbt-conductr/README.md

 enableAcls            | Acls can be declared on an endpoint if this setting is 'true'.
 Otherwise only service endpoints can be declared.
 Endpoint acls can be used from ConductR 1.2 onwards.
 Therefore, the default in ConductR 1.1- is 'false' and in ConductR 1.2+ 'true'. endpoints             | Declares endpoints.
 The default is Map("web" -> Endpoint("http", 0, Set.empty)).
-The endpoint key is used to form a set of environment variables for your components, e.g. for the endpoint key "web" ConductR creates the environment variable `WEB_BIND_PORT`. executableScriptPath  | The relative path of the executableScript within the bundle. memory                | The amount of memory required to run the bundle. nrOfCpus              | The number of cpus required to run the bundle (can be fractions thereby expressing a portion of CPU).
+The endpoint key is used to form a set of environment variables for your components, e.g. for the endpoint key "web" ConductR creates the environment variable `WEB_BIND_PORT`. executableScriptPath  | The relative path of the executableScript within the bundle. memory                | The amount of resident memory required to run the bundle.
+Use the Unix `top` command to determine this value by observing the `RES` and rounding up to the nearest 10MiB. nrOfCpus              | The number of cpus required to run the bundle (can be fractions thereby expressing a portion of CPU).
 Required. overrideEndpoints     | Overrides the endpoints settings key with new endpoints.
 This task should be used if the endpoints need to be specified programmatically.
 The default is None. roles                 | The types of node in the cluster that this bundle can be deployed to.
 Defaults to "web".